By: Ketki Bangdiwala*

-- If you build a product which is not catering to the needs of persons with disabilities, you are losing out on a lot of market because there’s a huge number of people who are out there who can add to your market share.
+- If you build a product that does not cater to the needs of persons with disabilities, you are losing out on a lot of markets because there’s a huge number of people who are out there who can add to your market share.

-- The brand value of an organization matters because the investor community will be looking into organizations which are disabled friendly.
+- The brand value of an organization matters because the investor community will be looking into organizations that are disabled-friendly.

 ***Prateek Khandelwal, Founder and Managing Director of Ramp my City.
 Ramp my City was founded in 2018 and is involved in providing simple infrastructural accessibility solutions and adequate human training in public and private sectors for the inclusion of persons with disability.

 Diversity is not a hindering factor in anyone’s path in the corporate world.
 Let’s learn to respect and accept diversity.
-Ginny’s Planet, a social enterprise, triggers, simplifies, and deepens understanding of the children and grownups on empathy, diversity, disability, and the spirit of enquiry.
+Ginny’s Planet, a social enterprise, triggers, simplifies, and deepens the understanding of the children and grownups on empathy, diversity, disability, and the spirit of inquiry.
 Check their products and workshops.
 Join the internships and trainings.
-Contact to explore more for yourself and teams: firstname.lastname@example.org
+Contact to explore more for yourself and your teams: firstname.lastname@example.org

 About Ginny’s Planet:

 Ginny’s Planet is a social enterprise Co-founded by Dr. Shweta Verma in 2019.
-The brand runs on the core value of helping our teachers and parents to teach their children to become independent, smart and better leaders by equipping them with a deep understanding of empathy, diversity, disability and inclusion.
-Dr. Shweta and the team design events, workshops and products to help guardians & schools to develop kids’ mindset and evolve as adaptive and flexible human beings.
-They work with schools to organise workshops for children and teachers.
+The brand runs on the core value of helping our teachers and parents to teach their children to become independent, smart, and better leaders by equipping them with a deep understanding of empathy, diversity, disability, and inclusion.
+Dr. Shweta and the team design events, workshops, and products to help guardians & schools to develop kids’ mindsets and evolve as adaptive and flexible human beings.
+They work with schools to organize workshops for children and teachers.

 Ketki Bangdiwala* is a Mom Intern, Ginny’s Planet.
-Her specialisation is HR.
+Her specialization is HR.
 She is proactively consolidating her skills and perspectives to work with Diversity & Inclusion (D&I) Focus.